Merttcoskun/FLO_RFM_ANALYSIS_PROJECT/README.md

+ <list
 <h5> # master_id: Unique client number <h5>

-# order_channel:  Which channel of the shopping platform is used (Android, ios, Desktop, Mobile)
+- # order_channel:  Which channel of the shopping platform is used (Android, ios, Desktop, Mobile)

 # last_order_channel: The channel where the last purchase was made